balu/website/src/research/index.rst

   In 1957, Huffman asked whether given a circuit that has hazards, is it possible to obtain a hazard-free circuit that computes the same function without adding too many gates?
-In this paper, we show that this is impossible thereby settling this long standing open problem.
-The paper does this via connecting hazard-free computation and monotone computation.
+In this paper, we show that this is impossible.
+The result is obtained using a newly discovered connection between hazard-free computation and monotone computation.

 `Comparator circuits over finite bounded posets <https://arxiv.org/abs/1503.00275>`_ (With Jayalal Sarma and K.S.
-Sunil) The comparator circuit model characterizes complexity of many interesting problems such as the stable matching problem.
+Sunil) The comparator circuit model characterizes the complexity of many interesting problems such as the stable matching problem.
   Intuitively, this circuit model appears to be slightly less powerful than arbitrary polynomial time computation.
 In this paper, we study generalizations of the comparator circuit model that characterizes polynomial time computation.
-We also show that certain natural restrictions on the comparator circuit model also enables us to characterize space bounded computation.
+We also show that certain natural restrictions on the comparator circuit model enables us to characterize space bounded computation.

 `Pebbling meets coloring: Reversible pebble game on trees <https://arxiv.org/abs/1604.05510>`_ (With Jayalal Sarma and Saurabh Sawlani)
   The reversible pebbling game, played on directed acyclic